PeterCamilleri/CX16/vm/README.md

 The [**Acheron VM**] is an interesting effort to maximize VM performance on a 6502 system.
 It is described in this
 [**Amazing Video**](https://youtu.be/zdJnz6-d060).
-I intend to look into porting it to the X16 and maybe placing it into one of the lagnuage ROM banks.
+I intend to look into porting it to the X16 and maybe placing it into one of the language ROM banks.

 ### Address Indirect Interpreter